Limassol: Education

 Limassol has a comprehensive educational infrastructure, encompassing primary, secondary, and tertiary education.
 There are over a hundred public educational institutions in the city, with instruction primarily in Greek.
 Laniteio Lyceum, the oldest lyceum in the city and the largest on the island, was originally founded in 1819 as the "Greek School" and played a leading role in advancing education during periods of limited public provision.

 In recent years, Limassol has emerged as a significant education hub, particularly for private and international secondary education.
-The city hosts sixteen private secondary schools, offering instruction in English, Greek, Russian, Ukrainian, French, and other languages.
-Notable institutions include The Grammar School, Foley’s School, The Heritage Private School, American Academy, Pascal International Education, The Island Private School, IMS Private School, Silverline, and Trinity Private School.
+The city hosts sixteen private secondary schools, offering instruction in English, French, Greek, Russian, Ukrainian, and other languages.
+Notable institutions include The Grammar School, Foley's School, The Heritage Private School, American Academy, Pascal International Education, The Island Private School, IMS Private School, Silverline, and Trinity Private School.
 These schools offer a variety of curricula, including the British curriculum (IGCSE/A-Levels), International Baccalaureate (IB), Waldorf education, Montessori, and other international programs.